crizant/simple_platform/README.md

 The app platform is the platform running the app, i.e. `web` for browsers, and the device's platform otherwise.

-For example, you may want to add a version checking feature for your cross-platform app, but not for web as it's always the latest version (if you manage your CDN correctly).
+For example, you may want to add a version checking feature for your cross-platform app, but not for the web as it's always the latest version (if you manage your CDN correctly).

 ```
 if (!AppPlatform.isWeb) {